Avero & Toast POS

 Can I use Toast Menu Groups in Avero Reporting?

 Menu Groups are additional classification available in Toast's Advanced Menu options.
-If you are using Menu Groups within Toast, it is possible to see this information in Avero, but not recommended.
+If you are using Menu Groups within Toast, it is possible to see this information in Avero.
 We cannot display information related to Subgroups.

 In Toast, every item should be part of a Sales Category and you can assign entire menus or groups to specific sales categories.
 This sales category routing decides where the revenue is applied (is it Food revenue or Beverage revenue, etc).
 In Toast, Sales Categories are optional, but without sales categories you won't know where to credit your sales!